Secure your spot and get started today with our EXCLUSIVE offer!

 By understanding the stages of development of 18 to 36 month olds, we were able to select the age-appropriate skills that make up the Mini SKILLZ Program:

-1. We cover one martial arts skills per class, including: Stepping, Listening, Patience, Respect, Jumping, Thinking, Following, and Sharing.
+- We cover one developmental skill per class, including: Stepping, Listening, Patience, Respect, Jumping, Thinking, Following, and Sharing.

-3. We finish class with a cool-down and social game.
+- We finish the class with a cool-down and social game.

-4. We repeat the same format with each skill, rotating through each skill once per month.
+- We repeat the same format with each class, rotating through each skill.

 Each child will learn and grow at a faster pace than the average toddler.
 The best part is the Mini SKILLZ program is a great way for them to bond with you as well!